EsterMarku/customer-churn-risk-prediction/README.md

 ### Why Logistic Regression?
 - Interpretable coefficients
-- Stable performance
+- Stable and transparent behaviour
-- Easy to communicate to non-technical stakeholders
+- Easy to communicate to business stakeholders
 - Appropriate given the available feature set

 Moderate class imbalance is handled using `class_weight="balanced"` rather than resampling.

 ---

-## Evaluation
+## Key Findings
-Model performance is evaluated using:

-- **ROC AUC (primary metric):** Measures the model’s ability to rank customers by churn risk
-- **Precision & Recall (Churn Class):** Interpreted in a retention context
-- **Confusion Matrix:** Evaluated at a baseline threshold of 0.5

-A ROC AUC of ~0.72 reflects **realistic performance** for retail churn prediction without data leakage or synthetic features.
+- **Model performance:** ROC AUC ≈ **0.72**, indicating effective ranking of churn risk
+- **Primary churn drivers:**
+  1. **Recency** – strongest indicator of disengagement
+  2. **Frequency** – declining purchase activity signals weakening habits
+  3. **Monetary value** – lower lifetime spend reflects reduced commitment
+- **Risk distribution:**
+  - ~10% **High Risk**
+  - ~20% **Medium Risk**
+  - ~70% **Low Risk**

+These findings align with established retail behaviour patterns and provide a defensible basis for prioritisation.

 ---

-## Interpretation & Business Insight
-Coefficient analysis highlights clear behavioural signals:

-- **Recency** is the strongest driver of churn risk, indicating disengagement
-- Declining **frequency** reflects weakening customer habits
-- Lower **monetary value** and **average order value** suggest reduced commitment

-These insights translate directly into retention strategy design.

----

-## Business Application
-In a real deployment, this model would be used to:

-- Generate periodic churn risk scores
-- Rank customers by predicted risk
-- Prioritise high-risk customers for targeted retention interventions

-Rather than contacting all customers, resources can be focused where intervention is most likely to prevent revenue loss.

----

-## Outputs
+## Business Outputs
-All key outputs are generated programmatically to ensure reproducibility:

-- **Figures**
-  - ROC Curve – Churn Risk Model
-  - Confusion Matrix (Threshold = 0.5)
-- **Tables**
-  - Model coefficients
-  - Top at-risk customers
+The model produces **decision-ready artefacts** suitable for operational use:

-### Risk Outputs
+### Risk Tables

-In addition to evaluation metrics, the project produces two decision-ready artefacts:

 - **`customer_churn_risk_table.csv`**
-  A complete customer-level table containing churn probability scores and risk tiers (High / Medium / Low), ranked by predicted risk.
+  Full customer-level table containing churn probabilities and risk tiers (High / Medium / Low), ranked by predicted risk.

 - **`top_at_risk_customers.csv`**
-  A prioritised subset of customers representing the highest churn risk segment, suitable for direct use in retention campaigns.
+  A prioritised subset of customers representing the highest churn risk, suitable for direct targeting by retention teams.

 All outputs are generated programmatically to ensure reproducibility.

+---

+## Business Application
+In practice, this framework would support:
+- Periodic churn risk scoring (weekly or monthly)
+- Capacity-aware targeting of high-risk customers
+- Alignment of intervention intensity with risk tier

+Rather than applying blanket campaigns, retention efforts can be focused where they are most likely to prevent revenue loss.

 ---